 A leader in athletics, academics and business

-The Big O graduated in the top 10% of his class at Indianapolis' Crispus Attucks High School, earned a business degree in four years at the University of Cincinnati, and was recently named one of the NCAA's top student athletes of all time.
+The Big O graduated in the top 10% of his class at Crispus Attucks High School, and was a member of the National Honor Society.
 A street in his hometown of Indianapolis now bears his name, making him the first living person in that city's history to be so honored.
-He holds an honorary doctorate in humane letters from the University of Cincinnati as well as its Lifetime Achievement Award for Entrepreneurship and its William Howard Taft Medal, the highest honor it bestows on an alumnus.
+At the University of Cincinnati, he earned a business degree in four years, and has been named one of the NCAA's top student athletes of all time.
+He holds an honorary doctorate in humane letters from the University, as well as its Lifetime Achievement Award for Entrepreneurship and its William Howard Taft Medal, the highest honor UC bestows on an alumnus.

-The Big O's business acumen was evident from the first year of his professional basketball career.
-He was one of the first players, if not the first, to be represented by an attorney in contract negotiations, eventually securing a percentage of the gate receipts for himself as well as a no-trade clause.
+The Big O's business acumen was evident from the beginning of his professional career with the Cincinnati Royals.
+He was quite likely the first player to be represented by an attorney in contract negotiations, eventually securing a percentage of the gate receipts for himself as well as a no-trade clause.

 Oscar Robertson was born November 24, 1938 in Charlotte, Tennessee, the youngest of three sons of Bailey and Mazell Robertson.
 Four years later the family moved to Indianapolis, where Oscar learned to play basketball on the dirt courts of the inner city, playing against his older brothers Bailey and Henry and encountering stiff competition from other neighborhood kids.
 He also refined his game through endless hours of individual practice.

 As a sophomore at Crispus Attucks High School, Robertson led his team to within one game of the 1954 state finals, losing to eventual champion Milan.
 Over the next two seasons, he attracted national attention by leading the Tigers to a 45-game winning streak, two consecutive Indiana state titles and a national championship.